 When needed, the PDP team should have financial corroboration that recommendations are not fiscally irresponsible and are in concert with the Board’s fiduciary duty by having access:

-to relevant elements to today’s ODP, and
+to relevant elements to today’s Operational Design Phase (ODP), and

 to an ICANN staff financial liaison that can obtain cost analyses and historical cost data, and provide insight into the Board’s fiduciary duties.

+Put another way, most PDPs do not require ODPs and the financial / operational information needed to weigh the efficacy of policy recommendations should be available to the PDP teams as well as to the ICANN staff and Board.

 The GNSO (Council or EPDP team) and Board representatives should communicate on areas of potential concern during (rather than after) the PDP.